pegasus-isi/pegasus/doc/sphinx/user-guide/optimization.rst

 Specifying a condorWorkflow Job in the Abstract Workflow
 --------------------------------------------------------

-Specifying a condorWorkflow in an Abstract Workflow is pretty similar to how normal compute jobs are specified.
-There are minor differences in terms of the yaml element name ( condorWorkflow vs job ) and the attributes specified.
-For condorWorkflow XML details,see the `API Reference <#api>`__ chapter .
+Specifying a *condorWorkflow* in an Abstract Workflow is pretty similar to how normal compute jobs are specified.
+There are minor differences in terms of the yaml element name ( *condorWorkflow* vs job ) and the attributes specified.
 An example *condorWorkflow* job in an Abstract Workflow is shown below

 .. tabs::